This guide explains how your marital status in Belgium can affect your eligibility to claim marriage tax benefits and tax breaks.

 Married tax credits on income tax in Belgium

 With respect to income taxes, Belgium’s tax system is relatively utilitarian for any couple status.
 Your marital status, therefore, has little influence.
 Since 1 January 2005, Belgium assesses all income earners separately.
 Only married couples and registered partners can file one tax return even though they are still assessed individually.
 There are, of course, a few tax benefits of marriage or for official couples.
-These include being able to share tax deductions between both partners; for example, both people can claim a deduction connected with buying a family home in Belgium.
+These include being able to share tax deductions between both partners; for example, both people can claim a deduction connected with buying a home in Belgium.

 Marriage tax benefits in Belgium